Azure/cortana-intelligence-product-detection-from-images/technical_deployment/README.md

 In addition, use today's date as value for `model_version` in the format of `yyyymmdd`.
 Leave the other fields as-is.

 Check the folder "technical_deployment/train_model/data/grocery" and confirm that it is empty.
-Open a command window and type the following to download the data:
+Open a command window and type the following to download the data (use **source activate cntk-py35** instead of **activate cntk-py35** if you are using a Linux DSVM):

 ````bash
 cd <path-to-data_management-folder>